popebob/popebob.github.io/README.md

 Immediately delivered value; dramatically increasing the success rate of helpdesk tickets, significantly reducing call-backs, and affecting profound change in the business perception of the IT department using data-driven KPIs and ITIL v3 practices.

-- Increased Client PC VirusScan compliance to 99%+; only site in regioon to achieve, pattern was copied by Central IT for Global application
+- Increased Client PC VirusScan compliance to 99%+; only site in region to achieve, pattern was copied by Central IT for Global application
 - Grew into US PBX expert, adapting to German system deployed in USA: Auburn Hills (Two sites), MI, Warren, MI, and Tuscaloosa, AL
 - Grew into Regional IT Trainer, including training Microsoft Project to well-experienced Project Managers in North American Headquarters
 - Software Compliance metrics